noahjkenison/UFC-Betting-Model/README.md

 # UFC-Betting-Model
-App that uses public UFC fight data and a statistical model to generate fight result predictions
+Streamlit app that uses public UFC fight data and a statistical model to generate fight result predictions